RuiCai017/WWTP-calculator/README.md

 # WWTP-calculator
-A rough calculator for activated sludge tank，need updated
+A rough calculator for activated sludge tank，need to be updated.